Which Granite Countertop Edging Is Prone To Chipping?

 While the likelihood of a countertop chipping can depend greatly on the lifestyle of the homeowners, some are just more vulnerable to potential damage.
 If you fear the possibility of a chip, then consider softer, more rounded countertop edging options like a basic bullnose or classic ogee.
 To assist you in finding your kitchen style, take a look at these hard-edge alternatives.

-This very traditional, ornate kitchen features gorgeous white Delicatus granite with a strong gray and black pattern and a half bullnose edge.
-There are already so many details throughout the design, from the cabinetry to the backsplash to the thick crown molding, that the simple edge with a curved top and flat bottom doesn’t take away from the other details.
+This modern, sleek kitchen features gorgeous white Arctic Sand granite with a speckled black and beige pattern against a taupe background and a half-bullnose edge.
+There are already so many details throughout the design, from the dark cabinetry to the backsplash to the stainless steel appliances, yet the traditional edge with a fully curved edge pairs beautifully with the minimalistic design.

 Step Half Bullnose